 “Mr. Withrow was a man of such elegant bearing that for 20 years I found it difficult to call him simply ‘Bill.’
 To mark my 20th anniversary at the Gallery, he offered a choice: a luncheon at The University Club, or a Timex watch (knowing I already had a perfectly good one) – either way, I had to lose the ‘Mr.’ With his many perceptive and clever ways, he knew how to create win-win situations, not only with staff but for the expanding AGO.
 Naturally, I chose the lunch with the ever-elegant and memorable ‘Bill.’
 His memory will continue to live on at the AGO, both through his remarkable contributions and in the hearts and minds of the community who benefited so much from him,” said Maia Sutnik, Curator Emeritus, Photography, AGO.

 A celebration of life will be held in Walker Court at the Art Gallery of Ontario on Sunday, April 8 at 6 pm.
+Open to the public.
+Please note that rest of the Gallery will be closed during that time.

 Are you an AGOinsider yet?
 If not, sign up to have stories like these delivered straight to your inbox every week